By now you probably know that I have a serious owl craft obsession. I can’t get enough of them!

 4. Finish your recycled CD owl craft by gluing colorful feathers onto the wings.

-Try coupling this colorful CD owl craft with one of these children’s books:
+Try coupling this colorful owl craft with one of these children’s books:

 – The Little White Owl by Tracey Corderoy (recommended!)